Comparing Virtual Events and Webinars

 Below, we’ll cover a few of the key advantages of utilizing an event platform to host virtual events.

 Virtual audiences face challenges and limitations.
 Virtual event platforms address those challenges with interactive event apps and websites for attendees to engage with before, during, and after virtual events.
 Through features like live chat, polls, surveys, Q&A, photo sharing, and more; attendees feel like involved participants, rather than passive listeners.

 Robust event programs

 A key feature of virtual event platforms like Guidebook is the ability to organize and offer a robust schedule of events.
-Organize session tracks, invitation-only sessions, hold multiple sessions within the greater event.
-In addition to the ability to present complex schedules, virtual event platforms enable organizers to host supplementary materials like PDFs and links, and more.
+Organize session tracks, invitation-only sessions, and hold multiple sessions within the greater event.
+In addition to the ability to present complex schedules, virtual event platforms enable organizers to host supplementary materials like PDFs and links and more.